djipco/webmidi/website/api/classes/Enumerations.md

 An array of objects, ordered by control number, describing control change messages.
-Each object in the array can have up to 4 properties:
+Each object in the array has 3 properties with some objects having a fourth one (`position`) :

  * `number`: MIDI control number (0-127);
  * `event`: name of emitted event (eg: `bankselectcoarse`, `choruslevel`, etc) that can be